Rightmove’s (RMV) Reduce Rating Reiterated at Peel Hunt

-Peel Hunt restated their reduce rating on shares of Rightmove (LON:RMV) in a report released on Monday morning, ThisIsMoney.Co.Uk reports.
+Peel Hunt restated their reduce rating on shares of Rightmove (LON:RMV) in a report published on Monday, ThisIsMoney.Co.Uk reports.

 Rightmove plc operates property portal in the United Kingdom.
 The company operates through Agency, New Homes, and Other segments.
 The Agency segment offers resale and lettings property advertising services on its platforms.
 The New Homes segment provides property advertising services to new home developers and housing associations on its platforms.